🇵🇭 Charities in Philippines

 • Sanctions and watchlists: use our free charity checker tool to cross-reference every Philippine NGO against OFAC, EU, and UN watchlists automatically.

-Each Philippine NGO profile on GiveRadar combines SEC registration, BIR donee status, PCNC accreditation, financials, governance, and third-party signals into a single 0-100 integrity score.
+Each Philippine NGO profile on GiveRadar combines DSWD registration and accreditation, BIR donee status, PCNC accreditation, governance, and third-party signals into a single 0-100 integrity score.
 Read our integrity score methodology for the full weighting.

 Philippines NGO explorer: browse, filter, compare

-This page works as a Philippines NGO explorer: every registered Filipino nonprofit we hold data on, ranked and filterable by region, cause area, BIR donee status, PCNC accreditation, financial transparency, presence of a website, and size.
+This page works as a Philippines NGO explorer: every registered Filipino nonprofit we hold data on, ranked and filterable by region, cause area, BIR donee status, PCNC accreditation, presence of a website, and size.
 Use the filters on the left to narrow by category (disaster relief, education, children, health, indigenous, environment, anti-trafficking, religion, advocacy, and more), and the search bar to find a specific organization by name.
-The directory updates daily as we ingest new SEC data and enrich existing records with contact details, financials, programs, and news coverage.
+We refresh the directory as we ingest new DSWD accreditation data and enrich existing records with contact details, websites, programs, and news coverage.
 To compare Filipino giving against other markets, browse all countries or jump straight to disaster relief charities globally.

 Donating to charities in the Philippines